 Do: Approach Them Correctly

-Once you’ve found the right influencer, it’s crucial to approach them properly.
+Once you’ve found the right influencer to take on your marketing ventures, it’s crucial to approach them properly.
 Remember, you’re building a relationship with them.

 Check their profiles and bios and see how you should contact them.
 Some prefer a tweet while others prefer an email—so approach them accordingly.